Cannondale Habit 6 2019 Review

 The Habit 6 definitely has a preference for going downhill.
 Testers found it to be capable and confidence inspiring on descents with a stable and planted feel thanks to its long and slack geometry and supple rear suspension.
 Its short chainstays help the Habit remain somewhat playful on the descents and it feels almost eager to manual and pop off trailside obstacles.
 The progressive geometry doesn't exactly help to make this bike feel nimble, however, and it can feel a little long and sluggish at lower speeds or in tight technical terrain.

 When we say the Habit has a long and slack geometry we're referring to the measured length of the wheelbase at 1216mm, reach of 460mm, and the head tube angle of 65.5 degrees.
 The rear suspension design also settles into its travel dropping the bottom bracket and making the front end feel even slacker than the measured 65.5 degrees.
 This style of geometry is known for making a bike feel stable at speed and it does exactly that for the Habit.
 It isn't especially lively, especially at lower speeds, but it seems to come to life as speeds increase.
-The Habit is a speed machine, even more so than our Editor's Choice award winner the YT Jeffsy AL Base, though that bike has a much more well-rounded performance.
+The Habit is a speed machine, similar to our Editor's Choice award winner the YT Jeffsy Base 29, though that bike has a much more well-rounded performance.

 Considering the downhill prowess of the Habit and its obvious affinity for speed we were very disappointed by the fixed height seat post that it comes with.
 Dropper seat posts are becoming standard issue on most mountain bikes, even bikes in this price range, and any bike that's as fun to ride downhill as this should come with one.
 Instead, the post on this bike must be lowered by hand and is far less convenient than we would like.
 We were also a little underwhelmed by the spec of Maxxis Ardent tires.
 These tires work adequately in good conditions, but we'd prefer something with a more substantial tread that offers more braking and cornering traction.